criadoperez/linux/Documentation/filesystems/xfs-online-fsck-design.rst

 rooted at block 0) is created to map hashes of the attribute names to leaf blocks in the attr fork.

-Checking an extended attribute structure is not so straightfoward due to the lack of separation between attr blocks and index blocks.
+Checking an extended attribute structure is not so straightforward due to the lack of separation between attr blocks and index blocks.
 Scrub must read each block mapped by the attr fork and ignore the non-leaf
 blocks: